A Visit to Walsh Family Winery

 Since they posted about their opening in March, I have wanted to check out Walsh Family Wine.
 Vacuuming and laundry were done early and off I went to the wilds of western Loudoun.

-There’s a story with this place.
+There’s a story about this place.
 It was North Gate Vineyards, but in 2018 the Walshes purchased it and set up shop.
 What they have done in a short period of time is pretty fantastic.
 The property is gorgeous, and they’ve created a nice spot to unwind and relax.
-Most important, the wine is good too.
+Most importantly, the wine is good too.